 Step 2: Create A Visual Logo Guide For Your Graphic Designer

 You want an online store with a particular look and feel.
 How to communicate this to a graphic designer?
-It can be difficult at the best of times to communicate your aesthetic preferences, but can be made even more difficult if you are working with an overseas freelancer, not in your timezone and not in their native language.
-This leads to complications, and this in turn can increase costs.
+It can be difficult at the best of times to communicate your aesthetic preferences but can be made even more difficult if you are working with an overseas freelancer, not in your timezone and not in their native language.

 Step 3: Search for Logos